 2.5.
 Membrane and filtration devices

 Microfiltration experiments were carried out with ceramic membrane purchased from Tami ® Industries (France).
-The crude extract was filtrate with a 0.2 µm cut-off membrane, with 56.3 cm2 filtration area and a recirculation rate of 70 L.h-1 (i.e crossflow velocity of 2.8 m/s).
-The transmembrane pressure of 0.5 bar at 25°C was appied.
+The crude extract was filtrate with a 0.2 µm cut-off membrane, with 56.3 cm2 filtration area and a recirculation rate of 70 L.h-1 (i.e., crossflow velocity of 2.8 m/s).
+The transmembrane pressure of 0.5 bar at 25°C was applied.

 2.6.
 Filtration experiments in pseudo-tangential conditions